 Do you have a bathroom or powder room you’re ready to update?
 I’m sharing 6 ways to update small powder rooms and bathrooms.

-Updating your bathroom can be one of the biggest jobs that you do in your home.
+Updating a small bathroom or tiny powder room can be one of the biggest jobs that you do in your home.
 Not only is it expensive but it is a job that can be difficult to undo once it is done.
-Here are some ways that you can upgrade your bathroom to something new that won’t cost a fortune.
+Here are some ways you can upgrade your small bathroom or powder room design that won’t cost a fortune.

 Here are 6 small powder room updates for you